The Huffencooper Guide to New Orleans

 R Bar is a rock’n’roll bar in a boutique hotel that offers cheap haircuts on Monday nights and free shrimp boils (tip the cook) for patrons on Fridays during the summer.

-If you follow the river away from the Marigny all the way through the Bywater, you'll come to Bacchanal, a wine shop with a huge garden, bars outside and upstairs, and food to go with whatever you're drinking.
+If you follow Chartres Street from the Marigny all the way through the Bywater, you'll come to Bacchanal, a wine shop with a huge garden, bars outside and upstairs, and food to go with whatever you're drinking.
 There's live music, naturally, and a chill, festive atmosphere.
 We recommend either taking a cab out there or biking; it's a really long walk on a relatively deserted stretch of road otherwise.

 Chances are you have Abita wherever you happen to live -- they’re one of the few Louisian beers with national distribution, and their Purple Haze and Amber are fairly easy to come by.
 You won’t get much closer to the source, though, and they also put out a lot of seasonal stuff that doesn’t make it nationwide.